-Today we’re proud to announce that Bolt is leading the seed round for Foundation Devices and will be backers on their mission to lay the foundation for a better, decentralized Internet.
+Today we’re proud to announce that Bolt is leading the pre-seed round for Foundation Devices and will be backers on their mission to lay the foundation for a better, decentralized Internet.
 I’ll be honored to serve on the board and wanted to share our thoughts behind the investment.

 Foundation is designing devices and integrated services that provide a best-in-class user experience for the rapidly evolving crypto user base without compromising the open, decentralized values inspiring this computing revolution.

 We’re at a pivotal moment in crypto adoption and a major paradigm shift in computing architecture.
 The user base is exploding and pulling more mainstream while successfully transmitting much of the philosophical ethos that makes the movement especially powerful.